august-anumba/First-Person-Camera-Controller-Tutorial/Tutorial.md

     public float sensX;
     public float sensY;
 ```
-We will also add a trasform for the players orientation in addition to two more floats for the X and Y rotation of the camera, as seen bellow:
+We will also a trasform for the players orientation in addition to two more floats for the X and Y rotation of the camera, as seen below:

 ```.cs
     public Transform orientation;